evoldoers/biomake/README.md

       bar2baz x.bar > x.baz
     NT: x.baz is up to date

-In the future this will be more configurable.
+In the future the output format will be more configurable.
 The idea is to show the dependencies as a tree structure.

 The syntax in the makespec above is designed to be similar to what is already used in makefiles.
 You can bypass this and use prolog variables.
-The following spec is equivalent:
+The following form is functionally equivalent:

-    '$Base.bar' <-- ['$Base.foo'],
+    '$Base.bar' <-- '$Base.foo',
         'foo2bar $Base.foo > $Base.bar'.

 Note that unlike Makefiles, the variables are not enclosed in parentheses.
-These are not Makefile variable, but are actually prolog variables (and must conform to prolog syntax).
+These are not Makefile variable, but are actually prolog variables (and must conform to prolog syntax - they must have a leading uppercase, and only alphanumeric characters plus underscore).

 You can mix and match if you like:

-    '$Base.bar' <-- ['$Base.foo'],
+    '$Base.bar' <-- '$Base.foo',
         'foo2bar $< > $@'.

 Unlike makefiles, plmake allows multiple variables in pattern matching.
-Let's say we have a program called `align that compares two files (e.g. biological sequence alignment, or ontology alignment).
+Let's say we have a program called "align" that compares two files producing some output (e.g. biological sequence alignment, or ontology alignment).
 Assume our file convention is to suffix `.fa` on the inputs.
 We can write a makespec with the following:

     'align-$X-$Y.tbl' <-- ['$X.fa', '$Y.fa'],
         'align $X.fa $Y.fa > $@'.

+(note that if we have multiple dependecies, these must be separated by commas and enclodes in square brackets - i.e. a prolog list]

 Now if we have files `x.fa` and `y.fa` we can type: